megaport/terraform-provider-megaport/docs/index.md

 This provides an opportunity for true multi-cloud hybrid environments supported by Megaport's Software Defined Network (SDN).
-Using the Terraform provider, you can create and manage Ports, Virtual Cross Connects (VXCs), Megaport Cloud Routers (MCRs), Megaport Virtual Edges (MVEs), and Partner VXCs
+Using the Terraform provider, you can create and manage Ports, Virtual Cross Connects (VXCs), Megaport Cloud Routers (MCRs), Megaport Virtual Edges (MVEs), and Partner VXCs.

 The Megaport Terraform Provider is released as a tool for use with the Megaport API.